 All participants were very excited and said they enjoyed the opportunity to revive their riding skills after a winter hiatus.
 CCRI and RIDOT look forward to hosting this event again next year.

-Click on the video below to hear from riders about they value of wearing helmets and proper gear:
+Click on the video above to hear from riders about they value of wearing helmets and proper gear

 RIDOT strongly encourages all motorcycle riders - operators and passengers - to wear helmets at all times.
 More than half of all motorcycle fatalities in Rhode Island involve un-helmeted riders.
 Plus, about 40 percent of these fatalities involve alcohol impairment.